Terms and Conditions for Buyers, Sellers and Bidders in Online Auctions

 COMMISSION and VAT

-Commission is charged to sellers at the following rates: – please enquire at our salerooms.]
+Commission is charged to sellers, please enquire at our saleroom for these rates.

 All commissions and fees are subject to VAT at the prevailing rate.